-What is a cause for concern is whether or not you’re getting enough sleep!
-And if you find yourself yawning your way through your day, you may be part of the ⅓ of Americans who get less than 7 hours of sleep a night.
-According to the CDC, this ⅓ of Americans are at greater risk of developing chronic conditions such as obesity, diabetes, high blood pressure, heart disease, stroke, and frequent mental distress.
+It’s estimated that more than 30% of Americans get less than 7 hours of sleep a night.
+According to the CDC, individuals who do not get sufficient sleep are at greater risk of developing chronic conditions such as obesity, diabetes, high blood pressure, heart disease, stroke, and frequent mental distress.

 Of course, these are more the long-term effects of sleep deprivation.
 For now, let’s just focus on the immediate consequences of sleep deprivation on your brain and cognitive function.